 The chemotherapy agent 5-FU entered clinical use for patients with colorectal cancer more than 40 years ago and remains a mainstay of colorectal cancer treatment today.
 In the mid-1990s, the drugs irinotecan hydrochloride and oxaliplatin became available for colorectal cancer, and standard chemotherapy regimens were refined through extensive trials.
 Patients with metastatic colorectal cancer unsuitable for surgery represent more than 50% of those diagnosed with disseminated disease, and while they did benefit, the modest increases in life expectancy came with substantial toxicities.
 These patients, and their overall prognoses, remained poor.
-The therapeutic outlook improved with introduction of bevacizumab, the first FDAapproved antiangiogenic agent for metastatic colorectal cancer.
+The therapeutic outlook improved with introduction of bevacizumab, the first FDA-approved antiangiogenic agent for metastatic colorectal cancer.
 Several additional targeted biologic agents have received FDA approval for metastatic colorectal cancer.
-As of 2022, these include cetuximab, capecitabine, panitumumab, ziv-aflibercept, regorafenib, and ramucirumab.
-Subsequent-line treatment options include pembrolizumab, nivolumab, nivolumab plus ipilimumab, and trifluridine/tipiracil (TAS-102) [218; 219; 220; 221; 222; 223].
-In 2020, pembrolizumab was approved as a first-line treatment for patients with unresectable or metastatic microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) colorectal cancer [224].
+As of 2025, these include cetuximab, capecitabine, panitumumab, ziv-aflibercept, regorafenib, and ramucirumab.
+Subsequent-line treatment options include pembrolizumab, nivolumab, nivolumab plus ipilimumab, and trifluridine/tipiracil (TAS-102) [227; 228; 229; 230; 231; 232].
+In 2020, pembrolizumab was approved as a first-line treatment for patients with unresectable or metastatic microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) colorectal cancer [233].
+In 2023, fruquintinib received FDA approval as treatment for patients with refractory metastatic colorectal cancer [234].
+Also in 2023, tucatinib (in combination with trastuzumab) received accelerated FDA approval as second-line treatment of RAS wild-type HER2positive unresectable or metastatic colorectal cancer [235].
+In 2024, the FDA granted accelerated approval to encorafenib (in combination with cetuximab and mFOLFOX6) for patients with metastatic colorectal cancer with a BRAF V600E mutation [236].

 EGFR is a glycoprotein with three primary components: an extracellular ligand binding domain, a hydrophobic transmembrane domain, and an intracellular tyrosine kinase domain.
 EGFR is activated by ligand binding from EGF or transforming growth factor-alpha, which triggers downstream activation in signaling pathways that facilitate development and progression of colorectal cancer.
-This critical role of EGFR in oncogenesis has made it an attractive target for colorectal cancer therapy, and the targeted biologic agents cetuximab and panitumumab primarily act through binding EGFR to inhibit downstream signaling [169; 225].
+This critical role of EGFR in oncogenesis has made it an attractive target for colorectal cancer therapy, and the targeted biologic agents cetuximab and panitumumab primarily act through binding EGFR to inhibit downstream signaling [172; 237; 238].

 Colorectal tumors that grow beyond 1-2 mm3 require increased access to oxygen and nutrients and develop neoangiogenesis to enable tumor growth and metastases.
 Neoangiogenesis originates from complex interactions between pro- and antiangiogenic factors.
-Vascular endothelial growth factor (VEGF), the most potent pro-angiogenic factor known to date, is overexpressed in gastrointestinal tumors and is essential for the proliferation and metastases of colorectal cancer [226].
+Vascular endothelial growth factor (VEGF), the most potent pro-angiogenic factor known to date, is overexpressed in gastrointestinal tumors and is essential for the proliferation and metastases of colorectal cancer [238; 239].
 VEGF overexpression is associated with increased tumor vascularity, proliferation, progression, invasion, and metastasis.
 VEGF binds to and activates one of the three VEGF receptors located on the vascular endothelium.
-Among the VEGF receptor types, VEGFR-2 is the primary mediator of the mitogenic and angiogenic effects of VEGF, while VEGFR-3 is involved in lymphangiogenesis [218].
+Among the VEGF receptor types, VEGFR-2 is the primary mediator of the mitogenic and angiogenic effects of VEGF, while VEGFR-3 is involved in lymphangiogenesis [227].

 Following VEGF binding, VEGF receptors activate several downstream intracellular signal transduction pathways that promote inhibition of apoptosis, degradation of the extracellular matrix to facilitate endothelial cell proliferation and migration to form new blood vessels, and stimulation of mitosis and cytoskeletal changes associated with motility.
-Colorectal tumors also express VEGF and other proangiogenic factors on their cell surface; their presence is associated with increased vascularity, advanced disease, and poor prognosis [226].
-Findings of elevated VEGF levels in patients with metastatic colorectal cancer led to the development and FDA approval of several anti-VEGF agents (i.e., bevacizumab, ramucirumab, regorafenib, and ziv-aflibercept) [222; 223].
-In addition to the therapeutic targeting of VEGF, VEGF antagonists have also shown the ability to increase intratumoral delivery of chemotherapeutic agents to improve their antitumor efficacy [217; 218].
+Colorectal tumors also express VEGF and other proangiogenic factors on their cell surface; their presence is associated with increased vascularity, advanced disease, and poor prognosis [239].

+Findings of elevated VEGF levels in patients with metastatic colorectal cancer led to the development and FDA approval of several anti-VEGF agents (i.e., bevacizumab, ramucirumab, regorafenib, ziv-aflibercept, and fruquintinib) [231; 232; 238].
+In addition to the therapeutic targeting of VEGF, VEGF antagonists have also shown the ability to increase intratumoral delivery of chemotherapeutic agents to improve their antitumor efficacy [226; 227].